lfgrando/kafka-connect-mysql-to-mongodb/README.md

 ## How To Run

-Follow the steps to see it runing:
+Follow the steps to see it running:

 1. Execute `docker-compose up -d` and wait to all containers to start up;
 2. Setup MySQL database: